laugen/drift_sqlite3_readonly/README.md

 All entries of the table `tbl1` should be listed.

-The MD5 checksum of the database file was generated once before and once after the select status end, which differ as can be seen here.
+The MD5 checksum of the database file was generated once before and once after the select statement end, which differ as can be seen here.

 ```log
 flutter: database path: ./drift_sqlite3_readonly/lib/database/ex1